 - This market is as simple as it sounds, with one twist — because draws are common in Spanish football, you can often secure better odds on either side winning.

-If a favourite’s price is too skinny, consider the half-time/full-time double.
+If a favorite’s price is too skinny, consider the half-time/full-time double.
 Backing Barça to lead at the break and at full-time pays more than simply betting on them to win, but they must score in the opening 45 minutes.

-- Great when you’re unsure of the winner.
+- Totals markets are great when you’re unsure of the winner.
 You can back the match to finish over or under 1.5, 2.5, 3.5, 4.5 goals, and so on.

 Because you’re betting on the combined tally, you stay alive no matter which team scores first.
 You’re essentially cheering for attackers versus defenders (or vice versa), and the wager often hangs in the balance right up to stoppage time.